Chinese internet users wanting to vent frustration at their government's repression are using a coded language to dodge

 The ASA acknowledged that some children and adults considered that the ad was distressing especially in an untargeted, outdoor medium and that consumers with colrophobia could find the ad distressing.
 We noted that the ad had a dark format and

-image of the clown starred out from the poster and had a scruffy appearance.
+the image of the clown starred out from the poster and had a scruffy appearance.
 However, we considered the image was not menacing and noted the ad included no other images that were likely to contribute to such an impression.
-The ad also included the
+The ad also

-text THEY KNOW WHAT SCARES YOU.
-POLTERGEIST but we considered in the context of ads for a horror movie it was not overtly threatening or suggestive of danger, rather it was likely to be understood by consumers as being a typical reflection
+included the text THEY KNOW WHAT SCARES YOU.
+POLTERGEIST but we considered in the context of ads for a horror movie it was not overtly threatening or suggestive of danger, rather it was likely to be understood by consumers as being a

 Although we acknowledged that some distress had been caused, because we did not consider that the overall impression of the ads was such that they were likely to cause excessive fear or distress, particularly in the context of an ad for a horror